| Ex-Date | Pay Date | Amount | Change |

 - The next dividend for Templeton Eastern Europe Fund A(Ydis)EUR is expected in July.

-- The largest sectors of Templeton Eastern Europe Fund A(Ydis)EUR are Financials, Consumer Staples, Consumer Discretionary.
+- The largest sectors of Templeton Eastern Europe Fund A(Ydis)EUR are Financials, Consumer Discretionary, Consumer Staples.

 - There are currently no known stock splits for Templeton Eastern Europe Fund A(Ydis)EUR.